dana-ross/danaross.dev/content/manager-readme.md

 ## Inspiration
 I’m a huge fan of [Lee Cockerell](https://www.leecockerell.com/), former Executive Vice President of Operations for the Walt Disney World Resort.
 Lee worked his way up from waiting tables at a hotel, to running food & beverage departments, to running hotels, and then went on to Disney where he was critical to the launch and eventual success of Disneyland Paris and then Disney World in Florida.
 While there, he over saw a company-wide transition from top-down “command and control” leadership to a modern style of trust and distributed decision making authority.

 He was at the helm of the Disney World resort through two hurricanes and the terrorist attack of 9/11.
 He’s now a public speaker and author on leadership.

+I'm a proud learner at his [Cockerell Academy](https://www.cockerellacademy.com/), where he provides recorded lessons and dispenses wisdom & mentoring on regular Community Calls.
 His books are invaluable to me, and I encourage you to seek them out whether you’re in a management role or not, and to nurture the leader within you.

 <ul class=books>
     <li><a href="https://www.amazon.com/Creating-Magic-Common-Leadership-Strategies/dp/0385523866/"